djourd1/trainingR2021/content/en/get_ready/data_structures/2020-08-r-data-frames.markdown

 There are several ways to retrieve the data contained into the columns.

-First, we can retrieve the same column with the "$" operator:
+First, we can retrieve a single column with the "$" operator:

 ```r
 mtcars$am